queryluke/masseffect-5e-data/text/en/species-variants/ardat-yakshi.md

 ---
 name: Ardat-Yakshi
 ---
 A rare genetic condition in asari that affects about 1% of the population and is more common in "purebloods" (2 asari parents).
 The condition is impossible to identify until the asari reaches maturity, by which time it is too late to correct.
 When diagnosed, the ardat-yakshi is given a choice to live in isolation or to be executed.
 This is because ardat-yakshi develop an addiction to the power and feel intense compulsion to meld.
-The addition only grows stronger with each meld, and so a life of monastic celibacy allows asari to leave in peace with a controllable desire.
+The addiction only grows stronger with each meld, and so a life of monastic celibacy allows asari to live in peace with a controllable desire.
 Those who are able to avoid isolation and execution, however, quickly become psychopathic in their intense lust for the destructive melding.

 <me-source-reference pages="3" source="races"></me-source-reference>